Pilot Ensign Masaharu Yokoyama (KIA)

 Harbor as a "Special Attack Unit" that would attack any ships attempting to sortie or submerged navigate counterclockwise around Ford Island, firing their torpedoes then rendezvous that night with the mother submarines seven miles west

 of Lanai Island.

 On December 7, 1941 at 12:42am I-16 arrived at the launch point seven miles SSW of the entrance to Pearl Harbor, and launches this Midget Submarine piloted by Lt(jg) Yokoyama Masaharu with PO2C Ueda Sadamu.
 This was the first of the five midget submarines launched at the start of the Hawaii Operation.

 The precise fate of this submarine is unknown.
 It is believed it entered Pearl Harbor, fired both torpedoes at Battleship Row then entered West Loch.
 Trapped, the crew scuttled the submarine and killed themselves.

 At 10:41pm, I-16 received a message "se, se, se” (short for seiko, seiko, seiko - success, success, success) indicating the aerial attack was a success.
 Reception was poor and the message might have come from any of the midget submarines.
 On December 8, 1941 at 12:51am I-16 receives a message thought to be from this midget submarine "unable to navigate".
 No other transmissions were received.

 The ultimate fate of this submarine is unknown, it was either deliberately scuttled by the crew or sunk into West Loch in the early morning hours of December 8, 1941.
 After the attack, an unexploded torpedo dud of the type used by the Type A midget submarines was located and recovered from Pearl Harbor.
 Possibly, this torpedo was fired by this midget submarine.

-After the West Loch disaster on May 21, 1944 the U. S. Navy (USN) while salvaging wreckage from the explosion.
+After the West Loch explosion on May 21, 1944 the U. S. Navy (USN) while salvaging wreckage.
 The submarine was raised to the surface and both torpedo tubes were found to be empty.
 Afterwards, the midget submarine dumped three miles south of Pearl Harbor and the discovery remained classified until 1960.